-Ventilation Into a Room For Combustion Air is an Essential Requirement.
+Ventilation into a Room for Combustion Air is an Essential Requirement.
 Any apertures provided for this purpose must not be restricted or blocked.

-Flues Without a Flue Draft Stabiliser 2.5kW-5kW Output
+Flues Without a Flue Draft Stabiliser

 When installing without a flue draft stabiliser into houses built before 2008, no additional permanent ventilation will be required.
-Houses built after this date will require additional means of permanent ventilation direct to outside of at least 4400 mm2.
-Note: Installers must verify adequate draw and install ventilation if required.
-See Appendix F of Building Regulations Approved Document J.
+Houses built after this date will require additional means of permanent ventilation direct to outside of at least 2750 mm.
+Gallery Vents can be used for this.